dusthillresident/Pentomino-puzzle-solver-in-C/README.md

 # Pentomino-puzzle-solver-in-C
 A pentomino solver written in C, I tried to make it fast and featureful.

+I recommend compiling it with GCC, like this:

+`gcc -O2 -DDAEDALIAN pentomino.c`

 If you're a fan of the GameBoy game 'Daedalian Opus', you might find this tool interesting.
-Compile with -DDAEDALIAN to enable support for 'Daedalian Opus' passwords, and then you can find the solutions for the 'Daedalian Opus' levels by using command line options `-password [PASS]` or `-level [LEVEL NUMBER]`
+Compile with `-DDAEDALIAN` to enable support for 'Daedalian Opus' passwords, and then you can find the solutions for the 'Daedalian Opus' levels by using command line options `-password [PASS]` or `-level [LEVEL NUMBER]`

 For more information on 'Daedalian Opus', see https://en.wikipedia.org/wiki/Daedalian_Opus